leongcheefai/protein-tracker-app/frontend/PHASE_6_README.md

 ## Conclusion

-Phase 6 provides a robust foundation for error handling in the Protein Pace app.
+Phase 6 provides a robust foundation for error handling in the Fuelie app.
 The screens follow iOS design guidelines while providing comprehensive user support for common app issues.
 The implementation is flexible, testable, and ready for production use.

 For questions or issues, refer to the main project documentation or contact the development team.